Administrative Business Tech

 SOC 220 - Sociology of the Family

 Description: The family as a social institution and the roles of men, women and children in different societies.
 Types of families; how they develop and change.
 The social characteristics of the American family, its relation to the economy, government, religion and law.
 Problems of the family in modern industrial societies; conflict, divorce, mobility and mental illness.
-SUNY GEN ED-GSBS; NCC GEN ED-SBS Offered: Fall, Spring, Summer
+SUNY GE-SDES, SSBS; SUNY GEN ED-GSBS; NCC GEN ED-SBS Offered: Fall, Spring, Summer

 Credit Hours: 3